karare1/white-lines/README.md

   ![Lighthouse report](media/lighthouse.png)

 - Further testing has been done with Chrome DevTools, making sure that responsiveness works correctly on all devices.
   After the deployment, I tested the site link focusing on the homepage, especially on the navigation bar in the header and whether the video in the homepage loads properly.
   I also checked the form on the registration page to ensure that the validation is working properly and that no issues were detected.

 - The website was assessed in various browsers: Mozilla Firefox, Google Chrome and Microsoft Edge.
   Live link was tested on Huawei P30, Samsung A50 to test smaller screen sizes, on a small display laptop - HP ProBook 430 and also on a larger display laptop - Dell Latitute 5580.
   Each of the pages functioned well, but there is still room for improvement in terms of responsiveness and positioning of the elements on the website.

 ### Unfixed Bugs
+None I am aware of.

 ## Deployment